McConnell cuts deal with Democrats on new plan to avoid default – KION546

 Senate Majority Leader Chuck Schumer and Senate Minority Leader Mitch McConnell have reached an agreement to create a one-time process that would let Democrats raise the debt ceiling on their votes alone, a deal that underscores the lengths the GOP leader will go to avoid a damaging default without Republican support to increase the national borrowing limit.

 The new legislation, if passed in the House and advanced with 60 votes in the Senate, would create a temporary fast-track process to allow Senate Democrats to act on their own to increase the debt limit with 51 votes.
-The legislation specifies that Congress would have to specify the exact dollar amount of a new national debt limit — likely north of $30 trillion — and that the fast-track process could only be used until January 15.
+The legislation outlines that Congress would have to specify the exact dollar amount of a new national debt limit — likely north of $30 trillion.
+The fast-track process would expire after January 15.

+The House will vote on Tuesday to pass the legislation to set up the debt limit process, Speaker Nancy Pelosi announced.

 Treasury Secretary Janet Yellen has warned the debt limit could be reached on December 15 — otherwise the US would suffer financial catastrophe and endure its first-ever default.